benquike/cheatsheets/tools/research/tracer_driller.md

   AFL compiler with the input.
 Check if the input triggers crashes or not, if it does, collect the addresses where crash happened.

+- `next_branch`: move the current path to the next node along the path.

+- `run`: trace the program symbolically along the trace of the input until it finds a deadend.

 ## Driller

 Driller is the tool that augment fuzzing of AFL by symbolic execution.

+Driller iteratively calls `next_branch` method of tracer, along the path, find the constraints of the missed nodes and solve those constraints to generate inputs that will trigger execution along the missed paths.